mikechamberlain/DownloadOne/README.md

 ## Building for production

-In production we serve the application from the file system.
+In a packaged production application all the files are served from the file system.
+To build and run:

 ```bash
 yarn run build